zouloux/static-http/README.md

 ### ❌ Not included and not planned

+- No config
 - No CORS
 - No HTTP credentials
 - No cookies
 - No cache
 - No HLS server for media streaming
+- No automatic browser open
+- No routing system (but you can handle routes yourself with `onRequest`)

 ### 🙏 Wishlist

-- Streaming of huge files (big files will be loaded entirely into RAM)
+- Streaming of huge files (big files will be loaded entirely into RAM) ?
-- Compatibility with byte-start for video seeking
+- Compatibility with byte-start for video seeking ?
+- Searching for next available port automatically

 # Start a static server from your terminal